firyal-salsa/hope-in-a-bottle/README.md

 <h1>Hope in a bottle</h1>

-The warm hues make someone comfortable and get rid of feeling empty.
+The warm hues of the LED lamp make someone comfortable and get rid of feeling empty.
 Yet, it is still in progress because of less preparation.
 I plan to develop an IoT mobile version when I have enough time.

 Curious about how it builds from scratch till the end?
 Let's begin...